malteschaefer1/EFmethodmadness/README.md

 All the code you see here was written by me, Malte Schäfer.
 Generative AI has contributed in the code generation, including debugging.

 ## Versioning
-So far, this is the first version.
-I will update this section as the respository evolves.
+1.0.0 is the release corresponding to the published research article.

 ## License
 This project is licensed under the MIT License - see LICENSE.md file for details.